mmckechney/SqlBuildManager/README.md

 3. From an SBX file.
 What is this?
 An SBX file is an XML file in the format of the `SqlSyncBuildProject.xml` file (see above) that has an `.sbx` extension.
 When you use the `sbm package` command, it will read the `.sbx` file and create the `.sbm` file with the referenced scripts.

-4. An SBM package file can be created indirectly as well, using the `sbm threaded run` and `sbm batch run` commands along with the `--platinumdbsource="<database name>"` and `--platinumserversource="<server name>"` the app will generate a DACPAC from the source database then will then be used to generate an SBM at run time to build directly on your target(s).
+4. An SBM package file can be created indirectly as well, using the `sbm threaded run` and `sbm batch run` commands along with the `--platinumdbsource="<database name>"` and `--platinumserversource="<server name>"` the app will generate a DACPAC from the source database which will then be used to generate an SBM at run time to build directly on your target(s).

 ----

 ## Targeting multiple databases

-You define your database update targets leveraging an `--override` file or leverage Azure Service Bus Topics when using Azure Batch.
+You define your database update targets leveraging an `--override` file or using Azure Service Bus Topics (only with Azure Batch).
 The details of database targeting can be found [here](docs/override_options.md#database-targeting-option)

 ----